ArdanaHash/cybersecurity-learning-journey/tryhackme-presecurity/module-1-introduction-to-cyber-security/offensive-security.md

 # Disclaimer

+This repository contains my personal notes from TryHackMe learning paths.

+No flags, walkthroughs, or copyrighted course materials are included.

-This documentation is for educational purposes only.
+This documentation is created for educational purposes as part of a cybersecurity learning journey.

-The techniques discussed should only be used in **legal environments such as labs, CTF platforms, or systems you own or have permission to test**.
+All techniques discussed should only be used in authorized environments such as labs, training platforms, or systems you own.

 ---